golanlevin/ExperimentalCapture/students/charlotte/README.md

 ### About Me

 Currently studying fine arts and computer science.
-Based in ny, long island/ work in NYC when im not at CMU.
+Based in ny, long island/ work in NYC when i'm not at CMU.

 --
 ### Contact